 Crowds & Costs

-August is busy with families as many schools still have their summer breaks, but it is not as crowded as July.
-The demand for flights and hotels continues to be high, which means it is more expensive to travel during the month.
-Cruises remain popular, and it is a good idea to book your spot further in advance, particularly if you are traveling with family.
+August is busy with families, as many schools are still on summer break, but it's not as crowded as July.
+The demand for flights and hotels remains high, making travel more expensive during the month.
+Cruises remain popular, and it's a good idea to book your spot further in advance, particularly if you're traveling with family.
 Consider booking any land-based tour as well, as these fill up too.
-It is more crowded on land, as well as out on the sea, with many activities and wildlife attracting a lot of people.
+It's more crowded on land and out on the sea, with many activities and wildlife attracting large crowds.

-Some islands get busier than others, such as Isabela Island, Santa Cruz Island, and Española Island.
+Some islands get busier than others, such as Isla Isabela, Isla Santa Cruz, and Isla Española.
 Keep in mind that tours to famous places such as the Charles Darwin Research Station fill up quickly, as well as trips to Tortuga Bay and "The tunnels."
-It is a great month to travel, despite the crowded, due to the marine life being especially lovely in August, and there is a large variety of tours, sports activities, and family adventures.

 Where to Go

 As with every other month on the Galápagos Islands, August has its unique wildlife.
-On Santa Cruz Island, the giant tortoises arrive in large numbers as they search for food away from the dry climate in the low lands.
-Cold waters bring plenty of food, and there is an abundance of sea lions and their pups.
-The best places to witness sea lions are around the Plazas, Santa Fe, San Cristobal, Española, and Fernandina Island.
+On Isla Santa Cruz, the giant tortoises arrive in large numbers as they search for food away from the dry climate in the lowlands.
+Cold waters bring plenty of food, and there's an abundance of sea lions and their pups.
+The best places to witness sea lions are around the Plazas, Santa Fe, San Cristóbal, Española, and Isla Fernandina.

-August is also the time to see a large number of dolphins and whales, especially in the western, northern, and southern parts of Isabela Island.
-You will most likely see Humpback whales, Sperm whales, Minke whales, and possibly even Sei whales.
-The Sei whale is the third-largest rorqual, after the blue- and fin whale.
-Some common dolphin species in the Galápagos Islands waters are Bottlenose and Common dolphins—known for their friendliness, speed, and intelligence.
+August is also the time to see a large number of dolphins and whales, especially in the western, northern, and southern parts of Isla Isabela.
+You'll most likely see humpback whales, sperm whales, minke whales, and possibly even sei whales.
+The sei whale is the third-largest rorqual, after the blue and fin whale.
+Some common dolphin species in the Galápagos Islands waters are bottlenose and common dolphins—known for their friendliness, speed, and intelligence.

-Make sure to visit Las Tintoreras, just south of Puerto Villamil on Isabela Island.
+Make sure to visit Las Tintoreras, just south of Puerto Villamil on Isla Isabela.
 Here, you can snorkel with sea lions, turtles, rays, and colorful fish.
-You will also probably spot some boobies and penguins on your way there.
-Watch for the courtship among Galápagos hawks on Santiago and Espanola Island as well.
+You'll also probably spot some boobies and penguins on your way there.
+Watch for the courtship among Galápagos hawks on Santiago and Isla Española as well.
 Book a cruise that will take you to several islands over a few days to spot as much wildlife as possible, and remember to ask about snorkeling opportunities.

-If you're visiting large breeding colonies of birds of sea lions, remember: the best way to protect wildlife is to leave them alone, although it may be appealing to pet the cute sea lion pups.
+If you're visiting large breeding colonies of birds or sea lions, remember: the best way to protect wildlife is to leave them alone, even if it's tempting to pet the cute sea lion pups.

 Chat with a local specialist who can help organize your trip.